 Create a Text Document

 Click the New button in the top right corner and select Text document from the dropdown.
 Add a title in the pop-up and click Save, or Save & New to save the current document and create another document right away.
+Alternatively, you may right click on an entity in the tree view to create a new text document which will be nested under the selected entity.

 Create a Folder

 In the Requirements tab, click the New button in the top right corner and select Folder from the dropdown.
 Add a title in the pop-up and click Save, or Save & New to save the current folder and create another folder right away.
+Alternatively, you may right click on an entity in the tree view to create a new folder which will be nested under the selected entity.

 Tree View Details